 - Ownership.
 Property used for military purposes must be owned by an organization under the jurisdiction of the State of New Jersey.
 For property used by an organization composed entirely of veterans, ownership is not specified in the statute but is assumed to be a requirement. - 2.
 Use.
 The property must be used for military or charitable purposes or be used by any organization composed entirely of veterans of any war of the United States. - 3.
 Income.
-For military purpose property, all income derived from the property, above the costs of maintenance and repair, must be devoted exclusively to military or charitable purposes.
-In the case of exclusively veterans' organizations, no property shall lose or be denied exemption from taxation because of use of the property for an income-producing activity that is not the organization's primary purpose, as long as all net proceeds from that activity are used in furtherance of the primary purpose of the organization or for other charitable purposes. - 4.
-Prorated Exemption.
-Where part of the property owned by an organization composed entirely of veterans is leased to a nonexempt
+For military purpose property, all income derived from the property, above the costs of maintenance and repair, must be used exclusively for military or charitable purposes.
+As per statutory amendment P.L.
+1996 c.
+82, no property shall lose or be denied exemption from taxation because of use of the property for an income-producing activity that is not the organization's primary purpose, as long as all net proceeds from that activity are used in furtherance of the primary purpose of the organization or for other charitable purposes.